 Have a lot of fun in the bedroom

 A lot of marriage advice for newlyweds surrounds communication, emotionally connecting and tolerance.
-All are important but a large portion seem to have more difficulty in the bedroom than anywhere else.
+All are important but a large portion seems to have more difficulty in the bedroom than anywhere else.
 This is especially the case for those that have been married for some time.
 To prevent sex from becoming a problem, have a lot of fun in the bedroom.
-Marriage provides a certain sense of safety and security so be open to try new things on a regular basis and actually try them.
+Marriage provides a certain sense of safety and security to be open to try new things on a regular basis and actually try them.
 Sex goes beyond pleasure.
 It keeps spouses connected physically and emotionally which is why sex is an essential part of marriage.

 Get over yourself

 We can all be a little selfish and self-absorbed at one time or another but marriage is the time to get over yourself.
 Seriously.
 An unselfish marriage is a long lasting one.
 Once you have a life partner you have to consider him/her.
 Think about what your spouse needs, just be kind and make small adjustments to make your love happy.
 Once you have a spouse it is no longer all about you… but you do have someone that will put you first.